semantalytics/awesome-semantic-web/README.md

 ## Browsers

 - [Galacteek](https://gitlab.com/galacteek/galacteek) - Multi-platform Qt5-based browser and semantic agent for the distributed web.
 Uses RDF graphs and P2P-SparQL to synchronize linked-data between peers.
 - [LodView](https://lodview.it/](https://github.com/LodLive/LodView) - RDF browser written in Java based on Spring and Jena using a SPARQL endpoint.
+- [RhizomerEye](https://github.com/rhizomik/rhizomerEye) - A Web application for interactive exploration of semantic and linked data available from SPARQL endpoints.

 ## Visualization